The Serpent's Seed

 If you believe the Serpent's seed is physical, you deny the truth of Romans 5:12

-Whose was the Tree of the Knowledge of Good and Evil?
+Was the Tree of the Knowledge of Good and Evil really Satan's Tree?

 - Notice, the children of obedience, and disobedience, has nothing in common.
 The disobedience worship their god.
 "Oh," they say, "we believe the Bible."
 Yes, it's a mixed tree.
 See, they add the world and knowledge to It.
 Satan's tree, mixed; see, she took from Satan's tree, good and evil.
 "Oh, we believe the Word."
 Sure, but not all of It.
 Eve believed the Word, too, but let--let Satan take his tree and pervert It a little bit.
 That's what it is.